Ferromagnetism in the SU(N) Kondo lattice model -- SU(N) double exchange and supersymmetry: Strong-coupling limits

 Having found the ground states at $t=0$, let us consider the excited states at the commensurate filling $f=1/N$.
 The energy cost by the addition of one fermion [Fig.~\ref{fig:SUN-large-Jk-GS-FM}(b)] is calculated as

 while, when a fermion is removed [see Fig.~\ref{fig:SUN-large-Jk-GS-FM}(c)], the cost is given by:

 The two gaps are different for $N \geq 3$ as a consequence of the absence of particle-hole symmetry.
-In order to move one fermion from one site to another [Fig.~\ref{fig:SUN-large-Jk-GS-FM}(d)], we need extra energy:
+To move one fermion from one site to another [Fig.~\ref{fig:SUN-large-Jk-GS-FM}(d)], we need extra energy:

 The three energies satisfy:

 (the equalities hold when $N=2$).
 Therefore, we may expect that an insulating ground state forms at $1/N$-filling (i.e., $n_{\text{c}}=1$).

 One may naively create the spin excitation by turning one of the ${ \yng(2)}$ spins in Fig.~\ref{fig:SUN-large-Jk-GS-FM}(a) into ${ \yng(1,1)}$.
 However, this may not be the lowest spin excitation.
 The behavior of the SU($N$) spin-sector is non-trivial as the strong-coupling ($t=0$) ground state is highly degenerate (the degree of degeneracy is $[N(N+1)/2]^{L}$) with respect to the SU($N$) spin states.
 The second-order degenerate perturbation in $t$ yields the following effective SU($N$) Heisenberg Hamiltonian for the spin sector: